Learning Lesson: Smoking Clouds

 - Again ask the students what they think is inside the jar.
 (Just more air and water.)

 - Quickly remove the stopper and ask the students for their observation of the result.
+(There may a small amount of haze form but for the most part nothing will happen.)

 - Repeating the demonstration first strike a match and hold it inside the jug for 2-3 seconds then drop the match into the jug.